 At Intertextile Pavilion Shenzhen 2018, both domestic and overseas buyers noted their need for smaller, faster orders in today’s fashion industry.
 “In the past, we used to source all the fabrics we need in the beginning of the season, but now, we have divided the seasons so that we are more responsive to the market trends.
 Therefore, we often look for suppliers that accept small quantity orders.
 We have been sourcing more from the Japanese companies,” explained Ms Anne Chou, Creative Director of Design Esta Studio, Macau.

 More crowds are expected at the next edition of Intertextile Pavilion Shenzhen, a prime platform for Japanese exhibitors looking to meet high-end Chinese fashion brands, as well as high quality overseas trade buyers.
-Highlighted exhibitors in the Japan Pavilion include Kokka, Sojitz, Stylem, Sun Fashion, Sunwell, Uni Textile and Yonezawa.
+Highlighted exhibitors in the Japan Pavilion include Crystal Cloth, Sojitz, Stylem, Sunwell, Uni Textile and Yonezawa Textile Co-operative Association.

 Intertextile Pavilion Shenzhen will take place from 4 – 6 July 2019.
 The fair is organised by Messe Frankfurt (HK) Ltd; the Sub-Council of Textile Industry, CCPIT; the China Textile Information Centre; and the Shenzhen Garment Industry Association.
 The 25th Autumn Edition of Intertextile Shanghai Apparel Fabrics will be held from 25 – 27 September 2019, at the National Exhibition and Convention Center (Shanghai).
 Intertextile Shanghai Apparel Fabrics is co-organised by Messe Frankfurt (HK) Ltd; the Sub-Council of Textile Industry, CCPIT; and the China Textile Information Centre.